 Beyond Ryzen, AMD's growth in the server market is more worrying for Intel.
 AMD's EPYC processors have been gaining a share amid strong performance at a lower price point.

 Server virtualization is essentially server consolidation that enables running multiple applications on a single server instead of on multiple servers.
-Server virtualization is driving a mix shift to higher-end servers, which requires multi-core processor servers that tend to be more complex and more expensive than traditional single-core processors.
+Server virtualization is driving a shift in the mix towards higher-end servers, which require multi-core processor servers that tend to be more complex and more expensive than traditional single-core processors.

 While PC shipments have declined drastically in the last few years, mobile shipments (particularly smartphones and tablets) have grown at a robust rate.
 Though the growth rate has slowed as developed markets near saturation, mobile shipments continue to expand at a fast pace.